History Cookbook: Apple Brown Betty

 - Put one third of the breadcrumbs on top and dot with more of the butter

 - Put on the rest of the apples, sugar etc

 - Cover with remaining breadcrumbs, dot the top with the rest of the butter

-- Cook for about an hour in the oven, until the apples are tender and the top is golden brown
+- Cook for about 40 mins until the apples are tender and the top is golden brown

 If you tried this recipe and liked it, tell us about it

 |Lol it burnt my kitchen|